 - Proofread Before Sending: Check for spelling and grammatical errors.
 Read over an email (aloud if it helps) before you hit send to make sure it sounds respectful.
 If possible, it’s better to send an email from your computer instead of a cell phone where it’s easier to spot mistakes.

 - Never Send an Email You Don’t Want Everyone to See: This goes for any electronic communication.
 Mistakes happen.
-People get copied on the wrong emails or the recipient might accidentally forwarded to the wrong person.
+People get copied on the wrong emails or the recipient might accidentally forward it to the wrong person.
 So, always ask yourself before sending if you would be embarrassed if someone other than the recipient saw the email.

 - Always Reply: And in a timely manner.
 Ideally the same day.
 Even if a teacher doesn’t ask any specific question, reply so that they know you received and read the email.
 A simple “Thank you” is great!
-If you don’t reply in a timely manner, send a quick apology as soon as you realize.
+If you don’t reply in a timely manner, send a quick apology as soon as you realize it.

-6. Using Internet for Research
+6. Basic Computer Skills for Students – Using the Internet for Research

-Your school papers, assignments, and presentations require research that today typically includes use of the internet, as well as textbooks, other publications, and subject matter experts.
+Your school papers, assignments, and presentations require research that today typically includes the use of the internet, as well as textbooks, other publications, and subject matter experts.
 The skills necessary to navigate the internet well enough to perform research for online high school courses include: